Matthew Flinders: Death and reburial

 Flinders died, aged 40, on 19 July 1814 from kidney disease, at his London home at 14 London Street, later renamed Maple Street and now the site of the BT Tower.
-This was on the day after the book and atlas was published; Flinders never saw the completed work as he was unconscious by that time, but his wife arranged the volumes on his bed covers so that he could touch them.
-On 23 July he was interred in the burial ground of St James's Church, Piccadilly, which was located some distance from the church, beside Hampstead Road, Camden, London.
+This was on the day after the book and atlas was published; Flinders never saw the completed work (as he was unconscious by that time), but his wife arranged the volumes on his bed covers so that he could touch them.
+On 23 July, he was interred in the burial ground of St James's Church, Piccadilly, which was located some distance from the church, beside Hampstead Road, Camden, London.
 The burial ground was in use from 1790 until 1853.
-By 1852 the location of the grave had been forgotten due to alterations to the burial ground.
+By 1852, the location of the grave had been forgotten due to alterations to the burial ground.

-In 1878 the cemetery became St James's Gardens, Camden, with only a few gravestones lining the edges of the park.
+In 1878, the cemetery became St James's Gardens, Camden, with only a few gravestones lining the edges of the park.
 Part of the gardens, located between Hampstead Road and Euston railway station, was built over when Euston station was expanded, and Flinders' grave was thought to possibly lie under a station platform.
 The Gardens were closed to the public in 2017 for work on the High Speed 2 (HS2) rail project which requires the expansion of Euston station.

 The grave was located in January 2019 by archaeologists.
 His coffin was identified by its well-preserved lead coffin plate.
 Film of the discovery and the exhumation was shown in a documentary on British television in September 2020.
 It was proposed to re-bury his remains, at a site to be decided, after they had been examined by osteo-archaeologists.

-Following the discovery of his grave the parish church of Donington, Lincolnshire, Flinders' birthplace, saw a surge of visitors.
-The 'Matthew Flinders Bring Him Home Group' and the Britain-Australia Society, as well as Flinders' direct descendants, campaigned to have his remains interred at the Church of St Mary and the Holy Rood in Donington.
-On 17 October 2019 HS2 Ltd announced that Flinders remains could be reinterred in the church in Donington, where he was baptised.
-Permission has been given by the Diocese of Lincoln for reburial in the north aisle.
+Following the discovery of his grave, the parish church of Donington, Lincolnshire, Flinders' birthplace, saw a surge of visitors.
+The Matthew Flinders Bring Him Home Group and the Britain–Australia Society, as well as Flinders' direct descendants, campaigned to have his remains interred at the Church of St Mary and the Holy Rood in Donington.
+On 17 October 2019 HS2 Ltd announced that Flinders' remains could be reinterred in the church in Donington, where he was baptised.
+Permission was given by the Diocese of Lincoln for reburial in the north aisle.
+His remains were reburied there on 13 July 2024.
+The coffin used for his reburial is a replica of the one he was originally buried in.
+Based on historical and archaeological evidence, it was made by one of the archaeologists who excavated his grave in 2019.
+The church displayed a recently discovered portrait, apparently of Flinders in his last years, attributed to Investigator artist William Westall.